Cloud-Clipboard/Cloud-Clipboard-Crypto/README.md

 This repository contains protocol documentation and source code for the client crypto component of the Cloud Clipboard frontend application.

-By making this information open source, we aim to provide transparency and allow the community to contribute to the development of secure clipboard management solutions.
+By making this information open source, we aim to provide transparency and allow the community to contribute to the development of a secure clipboard management solution.

 ## Terminology